jasondawson/tic-tac-toe/README.md

 <div>Welcome, {{$root.currentUser.name}}</div>
 ```

-I used commonjs-require to load my config file which looks like this:
+I wanted to be able to bring in my Firebase url from an external config file.
+I tried a few different angular ways to do this (e.g. module.constant()) but ultimately I used commonjs-require to load my config file which looks like this:

 ```
 require.register('config', function(exports, require, module){